-In fact, 16.2% of all Turnstiles were using the default wording:
+Looking at our analysis, we found that 18% of all Turnstiles were using the default wording.

-It did.
-Adding the word “email” increased conversion rates from 7.03% to 8.33%.
+Adding the word “email” increased conversion rates from 16% to 21%.

 Automation engine Ansible uses the default language in the Turnstile that appears at the start of one of their tutorial videos.

 Ansible users are sent this video to get up to speed with the product.
 It walks viewers through installation, getting started, and the different features of the automation engine.
 Because the video is so valuable, viewers will want to input their contact information so they can get started quickly.
 More specialized language isn’t needed.